 The Faberware was the first North American electric automatic vacuum brewer.
 This model is circa 1935.

 In the early 20th century, the mantle was taken up by American companies, including Silex, Sunbeam, General Electric, Cory and more.
-With the invention and perfection of heat safe glass like Pyrex, the devices became more safe.
+With the invention and perfection of heat-safe glass like Pyrex, the devices became safer.
 Companies like Cory and Silex (and Cona in Britain) devised a glass filter pipe with a bulbous, rough middle that also eased the use of the devices.
 By WWII, vacuum brewers were enjoying a good run of success in the American kitchen.

-In the post war years, the vacuum brewing method, superior in almost every way, lost out to percolation and auto drip devices because they lacked convenience and easy cleaning.
-Americans were all too willing to give up superior taste for “okay taste” if it was automatic and cleanup was as simple as dumping a paper filter.
+In the post-war years, the vacuum brewing method, superior in almost every way, lost out to percolation and auto drip devices because they lacked convenience and easy cleaning.
+Americans were all too willing to give up the superior taste for “okay taste” if it was automatic and cleanup was as simple as dumping a paper filter.

 How a Vacuum Brewer works